snigln/Thesis-work-on-Apache-Kafka/README.md

 This user is used to authenticate brokers with eachother and for interbroker communication.
 To create more users we need to refer to to this user by refering to a the `admin.properties` file, which contains the credentials and certificates that the super user use.

-But in a production envirorment this is not very secure, so in a production envirorment you should create a seperate admin user and add their credentials to the `admin.properties` file.
+But in a production environment this is not very secure, so in a production environment you should create a seperate admin user and add their credentials to the `admin.properties` file.

 But to create this seperate admin user you will need to refer to the zookeeper client.